Advanced Plays for the 3-Out Motion OffenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 3-out, 2-In Motion Plays

-This play gives our O2 an excellent chance for a three-pointer.
-See diagram A. The play starts with a weave screen with O1 dribbling toward O2, handing off and screening for O2.
+"Kentucky-2"This play usually gets our best shooter O2 an open 3-pointer.
+The play starts with a weave screen with O1 dribbling toward O2 (diagram A), handing off and screening for O2.
 Meanwhile, O5 cuts up to the weakside arc.
-O3 initially slides toward the corner (for spacing) but will eventually move back outside.
+O3 initially slides toward the corner (for spacing) but eventually moves back outside.

-This is the same as "Kentucky-2" except to the left side.
-See the diagrams below.
-O1 dribbles left, hands off to and screens for O3.
+"Kentucky-3"This is the same as "Kentucky-2" except to the left side.
+O1 dribbles left (diagram D), hands off to and screens for O3.
 O3 dribbles toward the top and passes to O4 who has moved out on top.
-O5 screens for both O1 and O3.
+O5 back-screens for O1 and flare-screens for O3 (diagram E).
 O4 looks for O1 cutting inside, or for the over-the-top pass to O3.
 After screening for O3, O5 cuts to the ballside block.
-O5 could get the pass from either O3, or directly from O4 ("slip" option) if the defense overplays the O5-on-O3 screen.
+O5 could get the pass from either O3, or directly from O4 ("slip" option) if the defense switches the O5-on-O3 flare-screen (diagram F).

-We run this play out of our 3-out, 2-in motion offense.
-Look at the six diagrams below.
-In diagram A, O1 starts a little left of the middle and O2 goes to the corner.
-O4 cuts up to the arc.
+"MSU"O1 starts a little left of center (lane line extended) and O2 goes to the corner (diagram A).
+O4 cuts up the lane line to the arc.
 O1 passes to O4 and then O1 down-screens for O5.
-O5 curl cuts around O1's screen, and O4 should look to bounce pass in to O5 for the lay-up as our first option (diagram B).
-O5 should try to score, but if the X2 defender drops inside, O5 can kick it out to O2 in the corner for a 3-pointer.
+O5 curls around O1's screen, and O4 looks to pass to O5 for the lay-up as our first option (diagram B).
+O5 tries to score, but if the X2 helpside defender drops inside, O5 passes out to O2 in the corner for a 3-pointer.

-"Texas"Here's a play to get your left wing O3 involved with possible dribble-penetration.
-In diagram A, this play starts like a "Weave-Screen" play with a dribble hand-off screen from O1 to O3.
+"Texas"Here's a play to get your left wing O3 involved with ball-screening action.
+This play starts like a "Weave-Screen" play with a dribble hand-off screen from O1 to O3 (diagram A).
 O2 goes to the corner for spacing and a possible kick-out pass.
-O5 and O4 move up top and set staggered screens for O3.
+O5 and O4 move up and set a staggered double-screen for O3.

 In diagram B, once O3 dribbles around O4's screen, we have a pick and roll with O4 sealing and rolling to the hoop.
 If the defense switches the pick and roll (diagram C), O3 passes back out to O5.
 O4 will probably have a small defender on him/her.
 O5 makes the "hi-lo" pass to O4.

 "Slip"This play starts off as a simple screen-the-screener play with a "slip" option... (more)

-This play gives us several options... an open shot for O2 or O4, or a post up with O5... (more)
+"Wisconsin"This play gives us several options... an open shot for O2 or O4, or a post up with O5... (more)

-This is a good play with several options.
+"OSU"This is a good play with several options.
 We run this play against teams that full-front our low post.
 It also works well when the opponent does not come off our best shooter, O2, to give help... (more)

-We run this play from the high-post.
-O4 cuts up to the free-throw line and receives the pass from O1... (more)
+"Tiger"We run this play from the high-post.
+O4 cuts up to the free-throw line and receives the pass from O1... (more in the members section)

 - and links to a number of additional Coach's Clipboard plays that can be used with the 3-out, 2-in motion offense.